-The 2017-18 school year continued to capitalize on the hard work and dedication of the Pittsburg High School (PHS) faculty, students and parents.
-It marked the sixth straight year of record-breaking numbers of senior graduates and students eligible to go to college (we had more than 700 graduates in the class of 2017).
+The 2018-19 school year continued to capitalize on the hard work and dedication of the Pittsburg High School (PHS) faculty, students and parents.
+It marked the seventh straight year of record-breaking numbers of senior graduates and students eligible to go to college (we had more than 780 graduates in the class of 2019).
 We continued our focus on improving the quality of instruction in our "gatekeeper courses" that include English 9 and 10, Algebra I and Geometry, Biology, and World History.

-During the 2016-17 school year, our teaching and administrative staff continued their work identifying essential standards and creating proficiency scales for the standards deemed essential (this allows teachers to evaluate student mastery of each essential standard based on the proficiency scales, creating unit plans that follow our pacing guides).
+During the 2018-19 school year, our teaching and administrative staff continued their work identifying essential standards and creating proficiency scales for the standards deemed essential (this allows teachers to evaluate student mastery of each essential standard based on the proficiency scales, creating unit plans that follow our pacing guides.
+We are also implementing Understanding by Design as our primary unit development process.
 Many of the departments also continued work updating and/or revising common assessments (those given at the end of each quarter and semester and those that are part of the new California Accountability Model & School Dashboard.
-We created interim assessments in math and English that will be reported to the state as part of the evaluation of student performance beginning in 2017-18).
-As a result, we will begin the 2017-18 school year with a clear understanding of the new standards and the order in which they should be taught.
+We created interim assessments in math and English that were reported to the state as part of the evaluation of student performance beginning in 2017-18.
+As a result, we began the 2018-19 school year with a clear understanding of the new standards and the order in which they should be taught.

 Our primary instructional focus this year is continuing to analyze and evaluate instruction to ensure it aligns with the Common Core State Standards (CCSS).
 This requires a shift from teaching our students how to memorize information to applying the information they learn.
 This is requiring our teaching staff to, in some cases, drastically revamp how they prepare their lessons and changing the instructional strategies they have traditionally used (hence, our schoolwide focus on the use of academic conversations in the classroom to increase student participation and learning).
-Pittsburg High School is a unique and diverse school that serves approximately 3,050 students.
+Pittsburg High School is a unique and diverse school that serves approximately 3,500 students.
 Pittsburg High School offers a complete complement of Advanced Placement, college preparatory, vocational and fine-arts classes.
 Our goal is to partner with our parents and community members to meet our students' academic, social and emotional needs.

 To support all of our students in reaching their academic potential, PHS has an extensive program of interventions targeted at all grade levels.
-These interventions include Read 180 intensive reading classes, our Success program (this supports ninth graders who struggled academically in junior high school), English language development (ELD) classes and an after-school tutorial program that is available in every academic area.
+These interventions include our Success program (this supports ninth graders who struggled academically in junior high school), English language development (ELD) classes, a tutorial period during the school day and an after-school tutorial program that is available in every academic area.
 In addition, the school offers evening school classes for students who need to retake classes because they are credit deficient or need to retake a class to meet A-G eligibility.